Heika’s DIY hemp-string pendant lamps

 Super talented Heika DeHart strikes again.
 These pendant lamps she made of hemp string are genius.
 Plus, don’t you love how they look with her wallpaper?
-Heika writes: “I fell in love with West Elm’s Abaca pendent lamp a few years ago but, as usual, my taste was more expensive than my wallet could support.
+Heika writes: “I fell in love with West Elm’s Abaca pendent lamps a few years ago but, as usual, my taste was more expensive than my wallet could support.
 However, I was sure that I could copy them at a fraction of the cost.”
 I love the natural look of the hemp, but you could also use white or colored string.
 I’ve seen others make string lamps using balloons (which are oval), but Heika has an innovative solution for achieving perfectly round lamp shades.
+(This post contains affiliate links.
+If you use these links to buy something, I may earn a small commission.
+You can read my full disclosure here.)

 1. Draw a circle on the ball with a permanent marker.
 This circle will mark a space on the lamp that needs to remain clear of string.
 The empty circle will be used in assembling the light fixture and will allow you to have access for changing light bulbs.
 If the light fixture you are using has lamp shades, make sure that the circles are big enough for the shades to easily pass through.